This is the multi-page printable view of this section. Click here to print.

 An SBOM and vulnerability management guide for software supply chain security.

-In recent years, alongside license compliance, security vulnerability management and software supply chain security have emerged as critical challenges in the open source ecosystem.
 As regulations tighten in the United States and Europe, SBOM (Software Bill of Materials) management and systematic vulnerability response have become essential.
+To learn the background step by step, we recommend the following order.

-Explains why supply chain security matters, the global regulatory landscape, and SK Telecom’s supply chain security policy.
+1. What Is Supply Chain Security?: Explains supply chain attack cases, why security matters, the global regulatory landscape, and SK Telecom’s policy.

 Contact